Plougastel-Daoulas Parish Close: The Notre Dame de Pitié altarpiece

 This altarpiece dates to 1651 and panelling has a depiction of the crowning of the Virgin Mary in the centre.

 Baptismal fonts

-These date to the 16th-century and came from a church at Meilars.
+These date to the 16th century and came from a church at Meilars.
 The basin is decorated with six carved panels.

 Stoup

-The church has a 1715 stoup in kersanton stone with godrons carved on the sides.
+The church has a 1715 stoup in kersanton stone with godroons carved on the sides.

 Stations of the Cross

 The church has a "chemin de croix" dating to the 20th century by an artist called des Abbayes.